Tara-1022/Web-dev---WE-Cohort-4/(2) Large System Design.md

 ## OAuth
 allows one to register a third party app with your account, granting limited access. third party is main one's client in this case
 - provide a way for LeafScroll (3rd party) to authenticate itself for access to Podhaar (account) to access content from the app

-Auth stands for authorisation, not authentication uses JWTs as standard token format.
+Auth stands for authorisation, not authentication. uses JWTs as standard token format.

 OpenIDConnect - provides authentication using similar mechanisms